Hiking the Motion Path on the ECT : Petty Harbour to Little Bald Head

 Backpacker on East Coast Trail climbing green hill with blue ocean near.

-By early afternoon we reached Miner's Campsite, which was a very well established and attractive spot to camp - sheltered, but with great views, and with several platforms and a toilet.
-We were tempted to stay at Miner's and just relax for the afternoon, but with predictions of poor weather for the coming few days we decided to continue on and enjoy as much as we could while it was nice.
+By early afternoon we reached Miner's Campsite, which was a very well-established and attractive spot to camp - sheltered, but with great views, several platforms and a toilet.
+We were tempted to stay at Miner's and just relax for the afternoon, but with predictions of poor weather for the coming few days, we decided to continue on and enjoy as much as we could while it was nice.

 Spotted Sandpiper ECT Trans Canada Trail.